jhessing92/info-deck/PRESENTATION-SCRIPT.md

 - **"We're not ready"** → "That's why we start with one workflow.
 Prove value in 30 days.
 Then decide."
 - **"It's too expensive"** → "Let's talk about time saved.
 What's your team's hourly rate?
 How many hours do you spend on manual workflows weekly?"
 - **"We've been burned by vendors"** → "That's exactly why we built ownership into our model.
 You own everything.
 No lock-in.
 Ever."
+- **"What about ChatGPT/Claude?"** → "Great tools for chat.
+But your memory lives on their servers.
+Switch providers?
+Start from scratch.
+With SIC, swap models anytime—your context stays with you."

 **Closing Techniques:**